Amrit-Kaur05/and101-project2/README.md

 ## Notes

-The debugging involved with this app challenged allow me to learn more about error types in Kotlin and debugging tools!
+The debugging involved with this app challenged allow me to learn more about error types in Kotlin and debugging tools.

 ## License